A few hints and tips to help you make the most of your visit to the Hull History Centre:

 - If you are doing your family tree bring your notes with you.
 We have volunteers who run the Family History Help Desk on the first and third Thursday of the month.

-- If you have found original documents on our online catalogue that you would like to consult contact us (tel 01482 317500 or e-mail firstname.lastname@example.org) prior to your visit with the reference number and description for up to 5 items and we will get the items out for you - please let us know by noon the day before your intended visit at the latest
+- If you have found original documents on our online catalogue that you would like to consult contact us (tel 01482 317500 or e-mail email@example.com) prior to your visit with the reference number and description for up to 6 items and we will get the items out for you - please give us at least two days notice before your intended visit.

 - If you are visiting from outside of Hull, there is a list of nearby hotels that may be useful.